 Latest Blog -- More on Disaster Recovery

 In my last post on Disaster recovery, I discussed that backups can lead to a false sense of security and that the only thing that really matters is the ability to restore.
-See this link: Basic Rules of Disaster Recovery This still absolutely correct.
+See this link: Basic Rules of Disaster Recovery This is still absolutely correct.
 In some circles it is a new and controversial idea; most experienced IT hands immediately recognize this need to restore as an absolute truth.
 Today I want to discuss some other elements of disaster recovery planning.
 There is much more to it than just getting restorable backups.
 Here are some additional vital points that need to be recognized.
 Depending upon the nature of the disaster and your company’s management’s response to the disaster, managing staff can be the most important and potentially impactful of all tasks.
 Why?
 Very simple.
 People respond to disasters not computers.
-More ...
+More on Disaster Recovery...

 The Basic Rules of Disaster Recovery